Keep your distance to stay as safe as possible on public transport

 - Where we can, limiting the number of passengers allowed on buses and trains at one time

 - introducing one-way queuing systems at some stations

 - encouraging customers to use contactless payments or buy tickets online or at ticket machines

-- face away from people outside their household
+- Face away from people outside your household